somerandomsequence/csci-4830-7000-gsa/assignments/guts.md

 Q4: How many clusters seem ideal for this data?

 Q5: Do you see any clear correlations between the outcome of clustering and metadata (e.g., site, age, sex, diet, etc.)?
+Imagine you were reporting the initial results of a contracted cluster analysis to a client.
+What would you tell them?

 ## Extra Credit